Side Effects of Yoga Exercises: Yoga Precautions

 Restrictions in Yoga

-Practice of yoga may show reverse impacts when the person is drunk.
-Yoga is a refreshing technique modality where intake of beverages like alcohol, coffee, tea, smoking, gutka, pan masala, fried food, spicy food, soft drinks, etc. are discouraged as these may lead to stress and strain because of toxin production.
-Asanas also shouldn’t be practiced in conditions like fractured bones and in diseases like ulcers, tuberculosis, and hernia.
+The practice of yoga may show reverse impacts when the person is drunk.
+Yoga is a refreshing technique where the intake of beverages like alcohol, coffee, tea, smoking, gutka, pan masala, fried food, spicy food, soft drinks, etc., are discouraged as these may lead to stress and strain because of toxin production.
+Asanas also shouldn’t be practised in conditions like fractured bones and diseases like ulcers, tuberculosis, and hernia.

-Yogasanas should also be avoided by patients who are suffering from heart disease, high blood pressure, or any other chronic diseases.
-Practicing yoga in conditions like chronic osteoporosis, blood pressure (H/L), spine problems, pregnancy, and ear problems may intensify or aggravate these conditions.
-Yogasanas shouldn’t be performed after heavy exercises.
-At least half an hour gap should be maintained after strenuous workouts for practicing yoga.
+Yogasanas should also be avoided by patients suffering from heart disease, high blood pressure, or other chronic diseases.
+Practising yoga in conditions like chronic osteoporosis, high blood pressure (H/L), spine problems, pregnancy, and ear problems may intensify or aggravate these conditions.
+Yoga shouldn’t be performed after heavy exercises.
+At least half an hour gap should be maintained after strenuous workouts for practising yoga.
 Overstretching and strain in the neck, shoulders, spine, legs, and muscles are common as yoga injuries.
 Special precautions should be taken during pregnancy.
 Pregnant women should perform yoga only under the guidance of an experienced yoga therapist.

-Though yoga is one of the best health care systems, but in some cases, practicing yoga should be avoided.
-Practicing yoga in such cases may lead to adverse reactions and can show negative results.
-Tadasana shouldn’t be practiced in chronic cardiac problems.
+Though yoga is one of the best healthcare systems, in some cases, practising yoga should be avoided.
+Practising yoga in such cases may lead to adverse reactions and can show negative results.
+Tadasana shouldn’t be practised for chronic cardiac problems.
 Pregnant women should practice it under strict supervision.
 Trikonasana should be avoided in acute backache conditions.
-Padmasana may aggravate arthritis, slipped disk, and injuries.
+Padmasana may aggravate arthritis, slipped disks, and injuries.
 Pregnant women and persons who are suffering from peptic ulcer, hernia, arthritis, and cardiac problems should avoid this yoga.
-Utmost precautions should be taken by people who are experiencing high blood pressure, abdominal inflammation, ulcers, vertigo, and high myopia while performing Chakrasana.
+Utmost precautions should be taken by people experiencing high blood pressure, abdominal inflammation, ulcers, vertigo, and high myopia while performing Chakrasana.
 Adverse reactions may happen while performing Sirsasana with persons having high blood pressure, heart disease, and cervical spondylitis.
-Dhanurasana should be avoided by a person who is having an ulcer, appendicitis, colitis, hernia, and peptic ulcer.
+Someone with an ulcer, appendicitis, colitis, hernia, or peptic ulcer should avoid Dhanurasana.

 Contra-indication in Yoga Practices

-Performing yoga in some circumstances may show negative effects.
-Therefore, some yogasana shouldn’t be performed in severe disease conditions to maintain yoga safety.
+Performing yoga in some circumstances may show adverse effects.
+Therefore, some yoga asanas shouldn’t be achieved in severe disease conditions to maintain yoga safety.
 Gomukhasana should be avoided in conditions like piles and arthritis.
-Precautions should be taken who have piles, stiff joints, uric acid, ankle and knee injuries while performing vajrasana.
-Ardhamatsyendrasana shows contradictory effects in case of stiff spine, pregnancy, backache, arthritis, and abdominal problems.
-Contra-indications are also related to Pascimottanasana as this yoga should be avoided by people who experienced abdominal ulcers and abdominal inflammations.
-Ustrasana may also show an adverse reaction that is having high blood pressure, heart diseases, and hernia.
-Suptvajrasana shouldn’t be practiced by people who are having gastric problems.
-Precautions should also be taken in other yoga exercises like Sarvangasana, Utkatasana, Sasankasana, Mandukasana, Salabhasana, Bhujangasana, Halasana and Pavanmuktasana
+Precautions should be taken for those with banks, stiff joints, uric acid, and ankle and knee injuries while performing vajrasana.
+Ardhamatsyendrasana shows contradictory effects in the case of a rigid spine, pregnancy, backache, arthritis, and abdominal problems.
+Contra-indications are also related to Pascimottanasana, as this yoga should be avoided by people who have experienced abdominal ulcers and abdominal inflammations.
+Ustrasana may also show an adverse reaction with high blood pressure, heart disease, and hernia.
+Suptvajrasana shouldn’t be practised by people who are having gastric problems.
+Precautions should also be taken in other yoga exercises like Sarvangasana, Utkatasana, Sasankasana, Mandukasana, Salabhasana, Bhujangasana, Halasana and Pavanmuktasana.

 Precautions for Yoga Kriyas (Shatkarma)

 While performing Kunjal, drink water in a sitting posture.
-Lukewarm water should be preferred and performed the kriyas with empty bowel.
-The cleansing process Kunjal should also not be practiced by heart disease and high blood pressure people.
-Jalabasti (Yogic enema with water) should be done empty stomach.
-Jalabasti shouldn’t be practiced in case of rectal bleeding and diarrhea.
+Lukewarm water should be preferred, and the kriyas should be completed with an empty bowel.
+The cleansing process Kunjal should also not be practised by people with heart disease and high blood pressure.
+Jalabasti (Yogic enema with water) should be done on an empty stomach.
+Jalabasti shouldn’t be practised in case of rectal bleeding and diarrhoea.
 Sutraneti (nasal cleansing with thread) should be avoided in case of nose bleeding.
-While performing Jalaneti (nasal cleansing with water), precautions should be taken that water couldn’t enter the ear.
-Appropriate quantity of salt to be added during Jalaneti.
-A person is having glaucoma and chronic eye disorders shouldn’t perform Trataka.
-Nauli (Rotating the stomach) may show adverse effects in the case of a person who is suffering from heart disease, hernia, hypertension, and gastric ulcer.
-Kapalabhati should be avoided by persons suffering from cardiac conditions, giddiness, high blood pressure, vertigo, and gastric ulcer.
+While performing Jalaneti (nasal cleansing with water), precautions should be taken so that water doesn’t enter the ear—an appropriate quantity of salt to be added during Jalaneti.
+A person who has glaucoma and chronic eye disorders shouldn’t perform Trataka.
+Nauli (Rotating the stomach) may show adverse effects in the case of a person suffering from heart disease, hernia, hypertension, and gastric ulcer.
+Kapalabhati should be avoided by persons suffering from cardiac conditions, giddiness, high blood pressure, vertigo, and gastric ulcers.

 Side Effects of Pranayama

 Pranayama should be avoided by those people who are facing breathing problems.
 Chronic patients shouldn’t hold their breath during Pranayama.
-Pranayama should be practiced in a well-ventilated place.
-Empty stomach, evacuated bowel, and bladder are needed for performing pranayama.
-Practicing pranayama after a bath is beneficial as it facilitates uniform blood circulation throughout the body.
+Pranayama should be practised in a well-ventilated place.
+An empty stomach, evacuated bowel, and bladder are needed for performing pranayama.
+Practising pranayama after a bath is beneficial as it facilitates uniform blood circulation throughout the body.
 During Pranayama, breathing should be slow and rhythmic.
 Retention of breath should be avoided in Nadisodhana Pranayama.
-Suryabhedhana Pranayama shouldn’t be performed by people who are having high blood pressure.
+People with high blood pressure shouldn’t perform Suryabhedhana Pranayama.
 People with low blood pressure should not practice Ujjai Pranayama.
 Precautions must be taken in case of hypertension and cardiac problems.
 Persons suffering from colds, coughs, and having acute constipation should not perform Sitkari Pranayama.
-Sitali Pranayama shows adverse results when performed with cold, cough, and tonsillitis.
-Bhastrika Pranayama shouldn’t be practiced when the person is having high blood pressure, heart disease, brain tumor, and ulcers.
+Sitali Pranayama shows adverse results when served with cold, cough, and tonsillitis.
+Bhastrika Pranayama shouldn’t be practised when the person has high blood pressure, heart disease, brain tumours, and ulcers.
 If you have ear problems, Bhramari Pranayama should be avoided.

 -some yogagurus claims that tadasanas,paschimottanasana can increase height and give a V shaped body,but it’s not the case .
 Talking about my personal experience I have done these things religiously for 2 years and what they have done to me are like my height just stopped around 2 months after starting these ####.